 Becoming, Again

-BECOMING, AGAIN There really is so much you can do with a high school diploma: make a ramp for your matchbox cars, or get some brackets and hang it on a wall as a shelf for jars of rice.
-It might make a nice visor when the sun is out, or propped up become a tipi for a miniature you to climb under when it rains.
-What it won’t make is a house for someone of your stature, or—try as you might to coax it in the air—a magic carpet to carry you there.
-No, it’s still this body you’ll be living in, this soul you’ll be dragging back and forth across the stage of your life until it finally learns that alma mater means generous mother, in whom we’re never not being born.
+BECOMING There really is so much you can do with a high school diploma: make a ramp for your matchbox cars, or get some brackets and hang it on a wall as a shelf for jars of dry rice.
+It might make a nice visor when the sun is out, or propped up become a camp shelter for a GI Joe to climb under when it rains.
+What it won’t make is a home for someone of your stature, or—try as you might to coax it in the air—a magic carpet to carry you there.
+No, it’s still this body you’ll be living in, this soul you’ll be dragging back and forth across the commencement stage of your life until it finally learns that alma mater means bounteous mother, in whom we’re never not being born.